What is the technological singularity?

 Techniques such as 3D printing and additive manufacturing are revolutionizing production processes.
 These technologies allow for rapid prototyping and the creation of complex structures not possible with traditional methods.
 As these technologies advance, they might lead to greater autonomy in manufacturing processes, critical for the self-replicating systems often discussed in singularity scenarios.

-The expansion and enhancement of global communication networks, including next-generation internet infrastructure like 6G and beyond, could facilitate the instantaneous sharing of information and coordination of AI systems across the globe.
+The expansion and enhancement of global communication networks, including next-generation internet infrastructure such as 6G and beyond, could facilitate the instantaneous sharing of information and coordination of AI systems across the globe.
 This could accelerate the dissemination of AI-driven innovations and further integrate global economies and societies, creating a more interconnected and interdependent world conducive to the rapid spread of singularity-related technologies.

 Possible outcomes of the technological singularity